-Section 1 of this bill prohibits a person who is arrested for driving a vehicle or operating a vessel under the influence of intoxicating liquor from being admitted to bail or released on his own recognizance until the concentration of alcohol in his breath is less than 0.04.
+Section 1 of this bill prohibits a person who is arrested for driving a vehicle or operating a vessel under the influence of intoxicating liquor [or a controlled substance] from being [brought before a magistrate and] admitted to bail or released on his own recognizance until the concentration of alcohol in his breath is less than 0.04.
 Section 1 also prohibits a person who is arrested for driving a vehicle or operating a vessel under the influence of a controlled substance or certain other substances from being admitted to bail or released on his own recognizance for at least 12 hours after his arrest.
-(NRS 178.484)
+(NRS 178.484) [.
+484.7913]